 The goal of this project is simple - read other researchers work, execute some common/uncommon attacking techniques in a lab environment and:

 understand how the attacks can be performed

-write code to further the understanding of some of the tools and techniques
+write code to further understand the tools and techniques

 see what most common artifacts the techniques leave behind

-try out various industry tools and become more profficient in using them
+try out industry tools and become more profficient in using them

 take notes for future reference